General Principles of Secondary Active Transporter Function: Transporters as gated pores

 The MFS transporters all share a common fold with four inverted repeats (Figure~\ref{fig:invertedrepeats}A).
-It was originally believed that alternating access would proceed by a rigid body movement whereby the two halves of the protein would move relative to each other in a ``rocker switch'' manner \citep{Law:2008ny}.
-The discussion concentrated on LacY for which an alternative model described the protein as more flexible, with cytoplasmic and periplasmic openings governing access to the binding site, effectively describing gates \citep{Kaback:2007aa}.
+Based on inward facing and outward facing crystal structures, it was originally believed that alternating access would proceed by a rigid body movement whereby the two halves of the protein would move relative to each other in a rigid ``rocker switch'' manner \citep{Law:2008ny}.
+The discussion concentrated on LacY for which an alternative model described the protein as more flexible, with cytoplasmic and periplasmic openings governing access to the binding site, effectively describing gates \citep{Kaback:2007aa, Kaback:2019aa}.
 The existence of an occluded state in LacY would corroborate the gated pore model for its mechanism. \citet{Stelzl:2014fk} hypothesized that LacY functioned as a pore with two coupled gates that could both close at the same time.
 With this assumption they could perform biased MD simulations to generate a model of occluded LacY with both gates closed.
 The model broadly agreed with experimental electron-electron resonance (DEER) spectroscopy data.
-More recently, experimental evidence for an occluded apo intermediate of LacY (based on sugar accessibility to cysteine cross-linked mutant) \citep{Smirnova:2018aa} corroborated the occluded model.
+More recently, experimental evidence for an occluded apo intermediate of LacY (based on sugar accessibility of a cysteine cross-linked mutant) \citep{Smirnova:2018aa} corroborated the occluded model.